Adam-Petersen/PokeAI/README.md

 ## Visual Studio Support

-For visual studio, dependency management is handled automatically with vcpkg, From the Visual Studio GUI, just clone the repository with git and build with the cmake configurations provided.
+For visual studio, dependency management is handled automatically with vcpkg, just clone the repository with git and build with cmake.
+You can do this from the developer command line as well.
+2019 will not work yet for building dependencies, but you can build the dependencies in 2017 and then use the project from 2019.

-If the GUI does not detect cmake, go to `File -> Open -> CMake` and open the `CMakeLists.txt`.

-If you are using 2017, make sure you have all the latest updates, some issues with cmake projects in the GUI have been fixed.

-You can also build from the developer command prompt or powershell with the environment loaded.

 Using your own user-wide installation of vcpkg is supported, just make sure the environment variable `VCPKG_ROOT` is set.